10 – Red White & Blue

 # 7 – The Ballad Of Curtis Loew

 In the number seven position on our top 10 Lynyrd Skynyrd Ballads list is the killer song entitled “The Ballad Of Curtis Loew.”
 This is the definition of a pure southern rock ballad.
-The sound of the early 1970s is very much present here as you can hear snippets of Elton John’s Tumbleweed Connection and the sound of The Band on this track The song was released on the album entitled Second Helping.
+The sound of the early 1970s is very much present here as you can hear snippets of Elton John’s Tumbleweed Connection and the sound of The Band on this track.
+The song was released on the album entitled Second Helping.
 The album was released in 1974.
-This very cool tune was not often performed by the band live., It was covered many years later by the great jam group we know as Phish.
+This very cool tune was not often performed by the band live., It was covered many years later by the excellent jam group we know as Phish.

 # 6 – Am I Losing